Calisthenics: History

 Catharine Esther Beecher (1800–1878) was an American educator and author who popularized and shaped a conservative ideological movement to both elevate and entrench women's place in the domestic sphere of American culture.
 She introduced calisthenics in a course of physical education and promoted it.

 Disciples of Friedrich Ludwig Jahn brought their version of gymnastics to the United States, while Beecher and Dio Lewis set up physical education programs for women in the 19th century.
 Organized systems of calisthenics in America took a back seat to competitive sports after the Battle of the Systems, when the states mandated physical education systems.
 The Royal Canadian Air Force's calisthenics program published in the 1960s helped to launch modern fitness culture.

 Calisthenics is associated with the rapidly growing international sport called street workout.
-The street workout consists of athletes performing calisthenics routines in timed sessions in front of a panel of judges.
-The World Street Workout & Calisthenics Federation (WSWCF) based in Riga, Latvia, orchestrates the annual national championships and hosts the world championships for all the national champions to compete at one competition.
-The World Calisthenics Organization (WCO) based in Los Angeles, California, promotes a series of competitions known globally as the Battle of the Bars.
-The WCO created the first-ever set of rules for formal competitions, including weight classes, timed round system, original judging criteria and a 10-point must system—giving an increasing number of athletes worldwide an opportunity to compete in these global competitions.
+The street workout consists of athletes performing calisthenics routines in timed sessions, in front of a panel of judges.
+The World Street Workout & Calisthenics Federation (WSWCF), based in Riga, Latvia, orchestrates the annual national championships and hosts the world championships for the sport.
+The World Calisthenics Organization (WCO), based in Los Angeles, California, promotes a series of competitions known globally as "the Battle of the Bars".
+The WCO created the first set of rules for formal competitions, including weight classes, a timed round system, original judging criteria and a 10-point must system, giving an increasing number of athletes worldwide an opportunity to compete in these global competitions.

-Street workout competitions have also popularised 'freestyle calisthenics', which is a style of calisthenics where the athlete uses their power and momentum to perform dynamic skills and tricks on the bar, often as part of a routine where each trick is linked together in a consistent flow.
-Freestyle calisthenics requires great skill to control one's momentum and understanding the mechanics of the body and the bar.
+Street workout competitions have also popularized 'freestyle calisthenics', which is a style of calisthenics where the athlete uses their power and momentum to perform dynamic skills and tricks on the bar, often as part of a routine where each trick is linked together in a consistent flow.
+Freestyle calisthenics requires great skill to control one's momentum and an understanding of the mechanics of the body and the bar.

 Calisthenics parks

-An increasing number of outdoor fitness training areas and outdoor gyms are being built around the world.
-Some are designed especially for calisthenics training and most are free to use by the public.
-Calisthenics parks have equipment like pull-up bars, monkey bars, parallel bars, and box jumps at one location.
-Freely accessible online maps exist that show the location and sample photos of calisthenics parks around the world.
+Some outdoor fitness training areas and outdoor gyms are designed especially for calisthenics training, and most are free to use by the public.
+Calisthenics parks equipment include pull-up bars, monkey bars, parallel bars, and box jumps.
+Freely accessible online maps exist that show the locations and sample photos of calisthenics parks around the world.